raxod502/intuitive-explanations/src/about/projects.md

   Script][gas] project that automatically filters and processes spammy emails sent to students by the [Claremont Colleges].
-* [Venmo Auto Transfer] (Summer 2022): Small [Python] application using [reverse-engineered] [Venmo] API to automatically transfer Venmo balance to linked bank account.
+* [Venmo Auto Transfer] (Summer 2022): Small [Python] application using [reverse-engineered][rev-eng] [Venmo] API to automatically transfer Venmo balance to linked bank account.

 ## Writing